wp-plugins/enhanced-tooltipglossary/readme.txt

 * Build an internal Encyclopedia
 * Keep and display synonyms for terms you are using
 * Build a lexicon of terms

-== Description ==

-Parses posts for defined glossary terms and adds links to the glossary term page containing the definition.
-The plugin also creates a tooltip containing the definition which is displayed when users mouseover the term.

 The tooltip is created with JavaScript based on the article written by [Michael Leigeber](http://www.leigeber.com/author/michael/) [here](http://sixrevisions.com/tutorials/javascript_tutorial/create_lightweight_javascript_tooltip/) and can be customized and styled through the tooltip.css and tooltip.js files.